Table of Contents

 DTS GT200 review: Camera, FPV and OSD

-By default, craft name, elapsed flight time, flight mode and battery voltage OSD values are displayed on the FPV monitor.
+By default, craft name, elapsed flight time, flight mode, and battery voltage OSD values are displayed on the FPV monitor.
 Of course, you can add more OSD info like virtual horizon and instant current.

 The camera is paired with a 5.8G/48CH video transmitter with adjustable broadcast power.
-According to your needs, you can set 25, 200 or 600mW TX power.
+According to your needs, you can set 25, 200, or 600mW TX power.

 DTS GT200 review review: Flight experience

 Although I did these pre-flight steps many times, I’m always excited like the first time.
-You know that first successful throttle is very important :)
+You know that the first successful throttle is very important :)

 Flight preparation (radio receiver installation & binding)